bryankulba/design595/Design_595-Project_2-Projects.md

 ### Barista training night
 Client: The Grizzlar
 [website](https://www.thegrizzlar.com/)
 The Grizzlar is doing a series of one-night classes (every Wednesday over July/August) to teach people how to create espresso-based drinks.
 Users can choose the amount they pay for the evening which is a charitable donation to the Bissell Centre.
 The site should allow users to sign up, pick a night and choose how much they will donate.
-They must also be able to get a charitable tax-reciept.
+They must also be able to get a charitable tax-receipt.

 ### Skateboard facilitator training
 Client: Tigers Skate Club